Skip To Main Content

 Principal: Natalie Labossiere

-Mountainside’s classes are offered in a 7-period rotating block schedule over the course of two 18-week semesters.
-Class periods are 90 minutes long.
-Our students are assessed on a 1-8 grading scale and those grades are converted to traditional letter grades on report cards, and students’ official transcripts.
-The grades are converted as follows: A= 8.0- 6.0, B=6.0-4.5, C= 4.5-3.0, D= 3.0-2.0; F= 2.0 and below.
-When the average falls on a cut-off score (2.0, 3.0, 4.5 or 6.0) the higher grade will be recommended.
+Our students are assessed on a 1-8 grading scale, and those grades are converted to traditional letter grades on report cards and students’ official transcripts.
+The grades are converted as follows: A= 8.0- 6.0, B=6.0-4.5, C= 4.5-3.0, D= 3.0-2.0.
+Any score of 1.99 or below, will receive a grade of “I” (incomplete) or “N” (no grade) depending on the individual circumstances, and the teacher’s professional judgment.
+When the average falls on a cut-off score (2.0, 3.0, 4.5 or 6.0) the higher grade is recommended.
 A grade of “D” or above is considered a passing grade for satisfactory completion of a course.